Spain prosecutors seek up to 25 years jail for Catalan separatists - Journal du Cameroun

 “This debate also took place at the attorney general’s office,” Dolores Delgado said, pointing out that it had decided to press charges of sedition, misuse of public funds and disobedience against Catalan leaders, and not rebellion.

-She denied it was a political decision on the part of the Socialist government, which is in a minority in parliament and depends on other lawmakers, including from Catalan separatist parties, to pass bills or approve the budget.
+She denied it was a political decision on the part of Prime Minister Pedro Sanchez’s Socialist government, which is in a minority in parliament and depends on other lawmakers, including from Catalan separatist parties, to pass bills or approve the budget.

+In an act in front of the prison where Junqueras is being held, Catalan leader Torra said separatist parties were withdrawing support for the budget and would not vote.

+But Catalan parties with representation in Madrid will have more say in that decision and it was not immediately clear whether they would follow suit.

-But the right-wing opposition accused the government of bowing to separatist pressure to secure support in parliament.
+The right-wing opposition quickly accused the government of bowing to separatist pressure to secure support in parliament.

-In a tweet, conservative lawmaker Pablo Casado accused Prime Minister Pedro Sanchez of being “hostage to coup plotters” and “no longer legitimate to lead the government”.
+In a tweet, conservative lawmaker Pablo Casado accused premier Sanchez of being “hostage to coup plotters” and “no longer legitimate to lead the government”.